wh0sumit/wh0sumit/readme.md

 I'm a frontend engineer passionate about building scalable and performant web applications with React and TypeScript.
 My focus is on frontend architecture, UI/UX, and developer experience, ensuring clean, maintainable, and efficient code.

-Currently, I'm working as a frontend engineer at [Rightfit](https://rightfit.work), where I built the MVP in 12 hours and scaled the platform from 300 to 800+ users in a month.
+Currently, I'm working as a frontend engineer at [Rightfit](https://rightfit.so), where I built the MVP in 12 hours and scaled the platform from 300 to 800+ users in a month.
 Rightfit is redefining hiring by matching top talent with great companies based on proof of work.

-Previously, I worked at **Merlin AI**, where I built **Vault**, a tool that lets users save anything from the internet and interact with it using AI.
+Previously, I worked at **Merlin AI** [Merlin](https://getmerlin.com), where I built **Vault**, a part of merlin ecosystem that lets users save anything from the internet and interact with it using AI.
 Worked extensively with knowledge bases and retrieval-augmented generation (RAG).

 Before that, I was the **solo web engineer** at [Devdham](https://devdham.com), where I built the entire web platform from scratch, now handling over 2 lakh monthly users.